 Men and women who have self-confidence issues because of the size and shape of their ears can undergo this procedure in our Connecticut office under local anesthesia.
 However, if a patient prefers, this plastic surgery procedure can be performed as an outpatient procedure under general anesthesia.
-And if the surgery is going to be performed on a child under the age of 13, it is usually done under general anesthesia.
+If the surgery is going to be performed on a child under the age of 13, it is usually done under general anesthesia.

 During ear surgery, Dr. Stanislaw makes incisions either on the back of your ears or within the folds, depending on your unique ear shape and desired results.
-To reshape and pull the ear closer to your head, Dr. Stanislaw will remove excess cartilage and skin, then fold the cartilage to achieve the aesthetic results you want.
+To reshape and pull the ear closer to your head, Dr. Stanislaw will remove excess cartilage and skin, and then fold the cartilage to achieve the aesthetic results you want.

 When Dr. Stanislaw is finished with the otoplasty procedure, he will close the incisions with sutures.
 The sutures will be removed at a post-operative appointment a week later.

 Immediately after ear surgery, you or your child will be discharged from our office, and someone else must take the patient home.

 Even though the incision is in the crease behind the ear, there is still bruising on the front side of the ear.
 This bruising may be visible for one to two weeks.
 If the patient has long hair that covers their ears, they can easily go out in public without anyone knowing they had ear reshaping surgery.
 If the patient has short hair and they don’t want anyone to know they had an otoplasty, they may need to change their schedule for 1 to 2 weeks until the bruising subsides.